 Lent is a season of the Christian Year when Christians focus on simple living, prayer, and fasting in order to grow closer to God.

 When is Lent?
 It's the forty days before Easter.
 Lent excludes Sundays because every Sunday is like a little Easter.
 Basically, it's about one-tenth of a year (like a tithe of time).
 Mardi Gras is the day before Lent, which begins with Ash Wednesday.
-This year it's from February 17th (Ash Wednesday) to April 3rd (Easter), 2021.
+This year it's from March 2nd (Ash Wednesday) to April 14th (Easter Sunday is on the 16th), 2022.

 Mardi Gras?
 What does that have to do with JESUS?